P vs NP – A promise fulfilled

 Now that is not much of an explication.

 It is as if the mathematicians did their best to make the stuff as incomprehensible as possible.
-Searching along on the internet I found a better explication.
-Here it is in my own words:

 Think of a huge maze where you are in the center and must find the way out.

-The maze is well structured and you have an instruction set that describes how to proceed.
-This is the set: Go straight until the third intersection, then turn right.
-After that turn left at the second intersection.
+Go straight until the third intersection, then turn right.
+After that, turn left at the second intersection.
 Then repeat these steps until you are out of the maze.

 This maze problem belongs clearly in the P class since it ‘quickly’ can be solved in polynomial time.

 Then we have a maze that seems totally without structure.
-Every turn and intersection is absolutely random, many corridors are dead ends.
-Now we deal with a nondeterministic polynomial time problem.
-It is a continuous trial and error and we need luck in our choices to get out.
+Every turn and intersection is absolutely random; many corridors are dead ends.
+Now we deal with a nondeterministic polynomial-time problem.
+It is a continuous trial and error, and we need luck in our choices to get out.
 We can ‘check’ the maze in both cases quickly once out, by leaving marks during our outward tour behind or by unwinding a coil of wire when advancing.
 So this one belongs in the NP class.

 The NP classification doesn’t stop here.
 We can read further on the topic: